SWi1/FooDB_polyphenol_analysis/README.md

 Scripts in each set are intended to be run sequentially.

-1)  Ingredientize.
+1)  **Ingredientize**.
 Adapted to R from Python Scripts created by Jules Larke.
 This script takes ASA24 Recall Data and iteratively breaks down mixed foods into their underlying ingredients.
     -   01_ingredientize_unmatchedfoods_asa24_fndds.Rmd.
     -   02_ingredientize_mixedfoods.Rmd
     -   03_ingredientize_code_remap.Rmd
     -   04_ingredientize_merge.Rmd

-2)  Mapping.
+2)  **Mapping**.
 FooDB to ASA Ingredient Descriptions - This script utilizes natural language processing to match ingredient descriptions in ASA24 data to their equivalent food description in FooDB.
     -   01_FooDB_FooDBCleaning.ipynb
     -   02_FooDB_TextProcessing.ipynb
     -   03_FooDB_ManualMatch100.Rmd